Modern Slavery Act

 4. Our Performance

-To monitor and improve our compliance with the Modern Slavery Act, we track the following key performance indicators (KPIs):
+To monitor and improve compliance with the Modern Slavery Act, we track the following KPIs:

-• The level of modern slavery training and awareness among our staff.
+- Level of modern slavery training and awareness among staff.

 These KPIs are regularly reviewed by our board of directors and benchmarked against industry best practices.